jerickjoe111/launch-school/JS230/01_DOM.md

 The Document Object Model (DOM) is the API that works with HTML documents, via the Document object.

 HTML documents contain HTML elements nested within one another forming a tree-like structure.
+If an element that should exist is missing, browsers insert them automatically (_HTML permissiveness_).

 The DOM API mirrors the tree structure of an HTML document: for each HTML tag (one for HTML element) in the document, there is a corresponding Element object, and for each run of _text_ (including whitespace characters) in the document, there is a corresponding Text object.
+The top-most node, the `document` node, represents the whole HTML document (a Document object), and it is the great ancestor of all the other nodes.

+Text nodes can be _empty_; this means that they contain only whitespace, and they usually appear from whitespace inserted before or after tags in the HTML document.
+They are not reflected visually, and, as they are often forgotten, they can be a source of bugs.

 The Document, Element and Text classes are subclasses of the more general Node class, and Node objects are organized into a tree structure that JavaScript can query and traverse using the DOM API.
+Comments in the HTML document are also part of the DOM as nodes.

 There is a JavaScript class corresponding to each HTML (tag) element type, and each occurrence of the tag in a document is represented by an instance of the class.
 The JavaScript element objects have properties that correspond to the HTML attributes of the tags.

 In a tree, a node directly above another node is the _parent_ of that node; the nodes one level directly below another node are the _children_ of that node; nodes at the same level, with the same parent, are _siblings_.
 The set of nodes any number of levels below another node are the _descendants_ of that node.
 The parent, grandparent, and all nodes above a node, are the _ancestors_ of that node.

+## DOM Levels

+DOM levels refer to different W3 specifications and standards that define what DOM API features should be supported by the web browser; as a reference, MDN pages contain detailed tables with this information.

 ## The DOM API